 Accordingly, in many of the multilateral policy discussions surrounding development of space resources, the question of socioeconomic benefits has emerged as a key theme.
 Industry and governments have a duty to work together to articulate how space resources will provide socioeconomic benefits and to develop policy and legal regimes to help realize those benefits.
-Indeed, the Hague Working Group has spent a considerable amount of effort discussing benefits and focuses one of its Building Blocks on the topic.
+Indeed, the Hague Working Group has spent a considerable amount of effort discussing these benefits and focuses one of its building blocks on the topic.

-It was also emphasized that the space industry is lacking the skills and operational experience accumulated by terrestrial extractive industries, and that experts from those industries could suggest technological solutions for space resource utilization activities at a fairly low space technology readiness level, and that space companies could then develop these technological solutions further to space-qualify them.
+It was also emphasized that the space industry is lacking the skills and operational experience accumulated by terrestrial extractive industries, and that experts from those industries could suggest technological solutions for space resource utilisation activities at a fairly low space technology readiness level, and that space companies could then develop these technological solutions further to space-qualify them.

 The development of space resources is set to become a prominent space governance issue in the coming years.
 As more commercial actors become interested in pursuing space resource-related activities, pressure will mount on governments to provide the regulatory certainty these actors need in order to attract investment.
-Already, the United States and Luxembourg have enacted legislation that is designed to provide regulatory certainty to space resources companies wishing to start preliminary test campaigns on the Moon and nearby asteroids.
+Already, the United States and Luxembourg have enacted laws that are designed to provide regulatory certainty to space resources companies wishing to start preliminary test campaigns on the Moon and nearby asteroids.

 The Authority on News, Data and Market Analysis for the African Space Industry.